WasmEdge/WasmEdge/bindings/rust/README.md

 # WasmEdge Rust Bindings

-WasmEdge Rust bindings consists of the following crates.
+WasmEdge Rust bindings consist of the following crates.
 They together provide different levels of APIs for Rust developers to use WasmEdge runtime.
 For example, `wasmedge-sdk` defines the high-level APIs for application development.

 ## wasmedge-sdk